Penile Implant Surgery

 The two-piece model functions in a similar manner, but the fluid reservoir is attached to the pump which is implanted in the scrotum.

-Semirigid rods: The malleable penile implant involves insertion of a pair of flexible rods inside the erection chambers of the penis.
+Semirigid rods: The malleable penile implant involves the insertion of a pair of flexible rods inside the erection chambers of the penis.
 The rods, which consist of an exterior coating of silicone and an interior stainless steel core, is made of interlocking plastic joints.
 These joints allow the erect or flaccid positioning of the penis.
 This type of implant creates penile rigidity that merely requires the penis to be lifted up, or bent, into the erect position to attain an erection, or in the downward position for urination.
 Malleable penile implants can be bent in more than one position to achieve the desired erection.

 A catheter would be inserted into your bladder through your penis to collect urine during surgery.
 An incision will be made underneath the base of the penis.
 The surgeon will then stretch the spongy tissue present in the penis that generally fills with blood during an erection.